iemafzalhassan/online_shop/README.md

 ## Overview

-The **Online Shop** project is a demo e-commerce application designed for Hackathon Phase 1.
-It serves as a platform to showcase best practices in code quality, development workflows, and system design with a focus on:
+Welcome to the Online Shop project, a demo e-commerce application crafted for Hackathon Phase 1.
+This project aims to demonstrate best practices in code quality, development workflows, and system design.
+Your focus will be on mastering the following key areas:

-- **Git & GitHub:** Effective version control, branching strategies, and collaborative workflows.
+Git & GitHub: Emphasizing effective version control, branching strategies, and collaborative workflows.

-- **Linux:** Command-line operations, system administration, and file management.
+Linux: Highlighting command-line operations, system administration, and file management.

-- **Docker:** Principles of containerization and preparing code for deployment in a containerized environment.
+Docker: Showcasing the principles of containerization and preparing code for deployment in a containerized environment.

 Your task is to familiarize yourself with the code, make enhancements if necessary, and ensure your final submission reflects your understanding of these topics.

+Docker: Showcasing the principles of containerization and preparing code for deployment in a containerized environment.
 ---

 ## Guidelines & Resources